 My students and I are currently pursuing research that integrates microbial ecology at the interface between built and natural water systems.
 We have active projects on the microbial gene patterns in the Laurentian Great Lakes, the genes and microbial composition in wastewater and drinking water conveyance systems and activated sludge, and the influence of diet and fish gut microbial communities.
 We also are working to develop tools to tease apart the environmental sources of microbial mixtures found in many surface water systems.

-FRSHWTR 514 - Analytical Techniques in Freshwater Sciences (Spring All Years)
+FRSHWTR 514 - Analytical Techniques in Freshwater Sciences (Spring semester every year)

-This course typically runs in the spring is a blended course (1/2 online and 1/2 in laboratory) and is part of the School’s Undergraduate Certificate in Applied Urban Aquaculture.
-Students will learn fundamental knowledge about how water properties and the microbiome of aquaculture systems impact operations and contribute to fish health and how operator controls can alter these dynamics.
+This is a blended course (1/2 online and 1/2 in laboratory) and is part of the School’s Undergraduate Certificate in Applied Urban Aquaculture.
+Students learn fundamental knowledge about how water properties and the microbiome of aquaculture systems impact operations and contribute to fish health and how operator controls can alter these dynamics.

 This course typically runs in the spring.
 The primary instructor is Dr. Matthew Smith.
 Students work in groups to research, propose, and then develop a technology for use in the aquatic sciences.
 Technology development can include a range of projects from instrumentation to molecular biotechnology.